Equitable Holdings Inc. (EQH) Shares Down Despite Recent Market Volatility

 RBC Capital Mkts gave a rating of “Sector Perform” to EQH, setting the target price at $33 in the report published on December 06th of the previous year.

-Volatility was left at 2.74%, however, over the last 30 days, the volatility rate increased by 3.17%, as shares sank -12.64% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.03% upper at present.
+Volatility was left at 2.89%, however, over the last 30 days, the volatility rate increased by 4.74%, as shares sank -21.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.17% lower at present.

 Insider Trading